HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/anti-forensic-techniques.md

 ## SetMace - Anti-forensic Tool

-This tool can modify both attributes `$STARNDAR_INFORMATION` and `$FILE_NAME` .
-However, from Windows Vista it's necessary a live OS to modify this information.
+This tool can modify both attributes `$STARNDAR_INFORMATION` and `$FILE_NAME`.
+However, in Windows Vista, a live OS must modify this information.

 # Data Hiding

-NFTS uses a cluster and the minimum information size.
-That means that if a file occupies uses and cluster and a half, the **reminding half is never going to be used** until the files is deleted.
+NFTS uses a cluster and minimum information size.
+That means that if a file uses a cluster and a half, then **reminding half is never going to be used** until the file is deleted.
 Then, it's possible to **hide data in this slack space**.

-There are tools like slacker that allows to hide data in this "hidden" space.
+There are tools like slacker that allow hiding data in this "hidden" space.
 However, an analysis of the `$logfile` and `$usnjrnl` can show that some data was added:

 ![](<../../.gitbook/assets/image (452).png>)

 Then, it's possible to retrieve the slack space using tools like FTK Imager.
-Note that this can of tools can save the content obfuscated or even encrypted.
+Note that this kind of tool can save the content obfuscated or even encrypted.

 # UsbKill

-This is a tool that will **turn off the computer is any change in the USB** ports is detected.\
+This is a tool that will **turn off the computer if any change in the USB** ports is detected.\
 A way to discover this would be to inspect the running processes and **review each python script running**.

 # Live Linux Distributions